ocryptocode/ocryptocode/README.md

 And many more projects to come

 ### Crypto Price Tracker
-it's a platform that tracks all of crypto prices movement in real time.
+ platform that tracks all of crypto prices movement in real time.

 It is created using Python , Flask and Coinmarketcap API key.